Africa: Post-colonial Africa

 Various conflicts between various insurgent groups and governments continue.
-Since 2003, there has been an ongoing conflict in Darfur (Sudan), which peaked in intensity from 2003 to 2005 with notable spikes in violence in 2007 and 2013–15, killing around 300,000 people total.
-The Boko Haram Insurgency primarily within Nigeria (with considerable fighting in Niger, Chad, and Cameroon as well) has killed around 350,000 people since 2009.
-Most African conflicts have been reduced to low-intensity conflicts as of 2022.
-However, the Tigray War from 2020 to 2022 killed an estimated 300,000–500,000 people, primarily due to famine.

-Overall though, violence across Africa has greatly declined in the 21st century, with the end of civil wars in Angola, Sierra Leone, and Algeria in 2002, Liberia in 2003, and Sudan and Burundi in 2005.
+From 2003-2020 a conflict in Darfur resulted in around 300,000 deaths.
+The Boko Haram insurgency in Sub-Saharan Africa has killed around 350,000 people since 2009.
+The Tigray war from 2020 to 2022 killed an estimated 300,000–500,000 people, primarily due to famine.
+Overall, violence across Africa has greatly declined in the 21st century, with the end of civil wars in Angola, Sierra Leone, and Algeria in 2002, Liberia in 2003, and Sudan and Burundi in 2005.
 The Second Congo War, which involved 9 countries and several insurgent groups, ended in 2003.
-This decline in violence coincided with many countries abandoning communist-style command economies and opening up for market reforms, which over the course of the 1990s and 2000s promoted the establishment of permanent, peaceful trade between neighbouring countries (see Capitalist peace).
+This decline in violence coincided with many countries abandoning communist-style command economies and opening up for market reforms, which over the course of the 1990s and 2000s promoted the establishment of permanent, peaceful trade between neighbouring countries.

-Improved stability and economic reforms have led to a great increase in foreign investment into many African nations, mainly from China, which further spurred economic growth.
-Between 2000 and 2014, annual GDP growth in sub-Saharan Africa averaged 5.02%, doubling its total GDP from $811 billion to $1.63 trillion (constant 2015 USD).
+Improved stability and economic reforms have led to a great increase in foreign investment into many nations, mainly from China, which further spurred economic growth.
+Between 2000 and 2014, annual GDP growth in sub-Saharan Africa averaged 5%, doubling its total GDP from $811 billion to $1.63 trillion (constant 2015 USD).
 North Africa experienced comparable growth rates.
 A significant part of this growth can also be attributed to the facilitated diffusion of information technologies and specifically the mobile telephone.
-While several individual countries have maintained high growth rates, since 2014 overall growth has considerably slowed, primarily as a result of falling commodity prices, continued lack of industrialisation, and epidemics of Ebola and COVID-19.
+While several individual countries have maintained high growth rates, since 2014 overall growth has considerably slowed, primarily as a result of falling commodity prices, continued lack of industrialisation, and epidemics such as Ebola and COVID-19.